djerik/MMM-HomeConnect/README.md

 }
 ```

-Upon the first start of MagicMirror, it will start a browser and show the authorization screen using this URI.
+Upon the first start of MagicMirror, it will start a browser and show the authorization screen.
 This is only necessary the first time, the access token will be refreshed automatically afterward.

 ## Configuration options